Stellar Dirac

 The analysis

-of the orbital rotation of moons near planets shows that their angular momentum
+of orbital rotation of moons near planets shows that their angular momentum was

-was determined by the angular momentum of protoplanets during the formation of
+determined by the angular momentum of protoplanets during formation of the

-the Solar system.
-The same applies to the orbital angular momentum of planets,
+Solar system.
+The same applies to orbital angular momentum of planets, which

-which have obtained their angular momentum from the rapidly rotating shell of
+have obtained their angular momentum from rapidly rotating shell of the Sun at

-the Sun at the stage of compression of a gas-dust cloud into a star.
-The
+the stage of compression of a gas-dust cloud into a star.
+The discovered

-discovered quantization of the specific orbital and spin angular momenta of
+quantization of the specific orbital and spin angular momenta of planets and

 and stellar systems has the same mechanism that is

-associated with equilibrium of energy fluxes in the matter of electrons and
+associated with equilibrium of energy fluxes in matter of electrons and

 protoplanetary clouds, respectively, at certain distances from the central